michael-steinert/PromptEngineeringEssentials/README.md

 ##### Tips for Zero-Shot Prompting

 - The larger the LLM, the more likely the Zero-shot Prompt will yield effective Results.
-- Instruction Tuning can improve Zero-shot Learning.
-To better adapt LLMs to Human Preferences, Reinforcement Learning from Human Feedback (RLHF) can be used to scale Instruction Tuning.
+- **Instruction Tuning and RLHF**: Instruction Tuning can improve Zero-shot Learning.
+To better adapt LLMs to Human Preferences, RLHF can be used to scale Instruction Tuning, ensuring that the Model not only understands the Task but also aligns its Responses with Human Values.

 #### Few-Shot Prompting